 Pangburn's body was discovered by a passerby on the CSXT tracks several hours after Pangburn was hit.
 R627 (offense report); R768-769 (autopsy report).
 According to the investigating officer-Lieutenant John Stock-Pangburn was discovered "quite a ways off" of Dunmore Street (R588 (Stock deposition)), to the west of the footpath that crosses the tracks in that area (R460 (Poole affidavit)).
-Pangburn was not on the footpath itself when he was struck; instead, he was "within the gage of the railroad tracks," in a nearby area "not ... open to the public."
-R782 (Cochran affidavit); see also R628 (offense report) (Pangburn was not invited onto CSXT's property where he was struck.
+Pangburn was not on the footpath itself when he was struck; instead, he was "within the gage of the railroad tracks," in a nearby area "not . . . open to the public."
+R782 (Cochran affidavit); see also R628 (offense report) (Pangburn was discovered in an "area" that is "accessible via [the] path").
+Pangburn was not invited onto CSXT's property where he was struck.
 R782.